tranSMART-Foundation/transmart/README.md

 `-- clinical.params
 ```

-Feeds are listed in `samples/studies/public-feeds` and, optionally, in a
+Feeds are listed in `samples/studies/public-feeds` and, optionally, in
-git-ignored `private-feeds`, in the root of the project.
+a git-ignored `private-feeds` in the root of the project.
+The
+`private-feeds` file can be used to list directories containing local
+studeis arvived in .xz files as described above.
 Each file contains a
 list of feeds in the following format:
 ```
 <feed type> <type-specific feed location data>
 ```

-The two supported feed types right now are `http-index` and `ftp-flat`.
+The two supported feed types are `http-index` and `ftp-flat`.
 Examples:
 ```
 http-index http://studies.thehyve.net/datasets_index